Disclosing disability to an employer

 If your interviewer asks about your condition or impairment

-Your interviewer is not allowed to ask you about your condition or how it affects you.
+Your interview should not focus on your condition.
+Your interviewer might ask questions about your condition or how it affects you.
+It’s up to you how you respond.

 You could challenge inappropriate questions by asking if all candidates had to answer that question.